renfro-dev/nativelegal/QUICK_REFERENCE.md

-# 🚀 SEO Machine - Quick Reference
+# 🚀 Native Legal - Quick Reference

 ## 📁 Where to Find Everything